aivanova5/design/docs/auction.md

 1. Periodically compute the price at which supply equals demand.
 1. Discover the price for one or more constrained quantities.

-Auction are a series of bid/clear events that create a market for devices to trade varying quantities of some unit.
+Auctions are a sequence of bid/clear/dispatch/settle events that create a market for devices to trade varying quantities of some unit.

 ```mermaid
 gantt